Oral presentation instructions

 - Its contents should be structured and have the following parts: title, introduction, methods, results, discussion, etc.

 - Presentations should not contain full paragraphs of text.
-Use a bulleted list or outline format and elaborate on the points in your talk.
+Use a key bullet points or outline format and elaborate on the points in your talk.